A Journey from Bangkok to Bali

 Day 1 — Depart the U.S.; Cross the International Dateline

 Smithsonian travelers depart their gateway city and cross the International Dateline as they fly to Bangkok, Thailand.
 Meals appropriate to the time of day will be served in flight.

 Arrive at Bangkok International Airport, and transfer to the deluxe Peninsula Hotel, a Bangkok landmark, where accommodations await.
 After checking in, there’s time to relax and explore the hotel.
 Gather with your fellow Smithsonian Travelers this evening for a Welcome Reception.

 Day 3 — Bangkok

-Day 5 — Bangkok, Embark the Eastern & Oriental Express Train
+Day 5 — Bangkok and Eastern & Oriental Express Train

-The Eastern and Oriental Express arrives in Butterworth.
-You'll then transfer to Georgetown, a World Heritage site, and stroll the narrow streets of this colonial town, the capital of Penang, Malaysia.
-See the Malay, Chinese, and Indian influences in this old trading port as you explore historic mosques, churches, temples, bazaars, and shops before returning to Butterworth.
-This evening, sip a nightcap in the piano bar with friends on the final evening aboard the elegant Eastern and Oriental Express.
+The Eastern and Oriental Express arrives at Butterworth in the state of Penang, Malaysia.
+Drive to Georgetown the colonial capital of Penang.
+On a nostalgic stroll see the narrow streets of this fascinating colonial town.
+Recognize the Malay, Chinese and Indian influences on this old trading port as you explore historic mosques, churches, temples, bazaars and shops.
+This evening, have a nightcap in the Bar Car with friends on the final evening aboard this elegant train.
 (B,L,D)